chunlinxuizz/PolymerTC/README.md

 # After finished the LAMMPS calculations
 python kappa.py
 ```
 The `kappa.py` fits the NEMD calculated temperature gradients and heat currents to compute thermal conductivities.
+The expected runtime for this example is around 6 hours on a X86 64C 2.5GHz computer.

 ### 3. Calculate dynamic structure factors
 ```